-They don’t move, they don’t think, they just, well, pause.
+They don’t move; they don’t think, they just, well, pause.
 In my experience, this never happens.
 But, how do we show that the character is pausing without using the word?
 It’s really quite simple.
 They do something while the pause is taking place.

 Another writer told a shocking tale of a seventeen-year old who just found out that his girlfriend was pregnant for him, and that her father was holding a loaded gun to his head.
 In fact, this angry father eventually pulled the trigger and shot him in the leg.
-Wouldn’t the character have good cause to pause?
+Wouldn’t the character have a good cause to pause?

 First, I wrote, what was he (the character) doing as he paused?
 Was there a sinking feeling in the pit of his stomach when he saw the test strip?
 Did his mouth go dry?
 Did his heart race?
 The character doesn’t have to speak to do something in the pause.
 Did a vision of Daddy with his militia buddies flash through his mind while her father inserted a magazine into his AR-15 and racked a round into the chamber?

 One could make a case that using the word ‘pause’ is akin to using an adverb in that they both hide detail.
 It’s my admittedly prejudiced opinion that showing what the character does during the pause adds more depth and color to the character than the five letters contained in the word could ever do.
 Even standing there, gobsmacked and unable to think or move, is doing something.

-learned more about writing from his years of participation in the Internet Writing Workshop, where he’s the admin for the Lovestory list, and from his voracious appetite for reading.
+William R. Bartlett, or Bill, as he likes to be called, has been writing the Word from Dad feature in KC Parent magazine for over ten years and has a novel, Nude, Light Housekeeping, and a nonfiction work, The Writer’s Thumbnail Guide to Firearms, in progress with plans to publish both this year.
+He has attended higher education but learned more about writing from his years of participation in the Internet Writing Workshop, where he’s the admin for the Lovestory list, and from his voracious appetite for reading.
 He lives close to the center of the United States in the Kansas City area, along with his Fayre and Gracious Wyffe of twenty-three years, his two autistic sons, a dog, and a rather pompous cat.